 Is Coexistence Possible Amidst Intensifying Rivalry?
 Charting a Path For the Future of U.S.-China Relations

-The Strauss and Clements Centers are pleased to welcome Ryan Hass, author of Stronger: Adapting America’s China Strategy in an Age of Competitive Interdependence, for a talk on “Is Coexistence Possible Amidst Intensifying Rivalry?
+On Thursday, October 7, the Asia Policy Program at the Strauss and Clements Centers is pleased to welcome Ryan Hass, author of Stronger: Adapting America’s China Strategy in an Age of Competitive Interdependence, for a talk on “Is Coexistence Possible Amidst Intensifying Rivalry?
 Charting a Path For the Future of U.S.-China Relations.”
 How can the U.S. best manage its relationship with China?
 The country is at once America’s most formidable challenger for regional and global leadership, a technological and economic competitor, and an important partner on a range of transnational challenges.
 Will it be possible for both sides to coexist amidst intensifying rivalry?
 How great is the risk of U.S.-China conflict, including over Taiwan?
 Ryan Hass will address these questions and more in opening comments before engaging in an open Q&A on the future of the world’s most consequential bilateral relationship.
-Sheena Greitens, Associate Professor of Public Affairs at the LBJ School and Strauss Distinguished Scholar, will moderate the conversation.
+Sheena Greitens, Associate Professor of Public Affairs at the LBJ School and director of the Asia Policy Program, will moderate the conversation.

 Ryan Hass is a senior fellow and the Michael H. Armacost Chair in the Foreign Policy program at Brookings, where he holds a joint appointment to the John L. Thornton China Center and the Center for East Asia Policy Studies.
 He is also the Interim Chen-Fu and Cecilia Yen Koo Chair in Taiwan Studies.
 He was part of the inaugural class of David M. Rubenstein fellows at Brookings, and is a nonresident affiliated fellow in the Paul Tsai China Center at Yale Law School.
 Hass focuses his research and analysis on enhancing policy development on the pressing political, economic, and security challenges facing the United States in East Asia.